biosustain/Maud/docs/theory/statistics.rst

    y \sim LogNormal(\log(\hat{y}), \sigma)

-Measurements of reaction fluxes use the following similar regression model:
+Measurements of reaction fluxes and drains use the following similar regression model:

 .. math::